berqavos/sslh-logwatch/README.md

 /etc/logwatch/scripts/services/sslh

-#if everything is fine you can test it with:
+#if everything is ready you can test it with:
 logwatch --service sslh --output stdout --range today

 #it should look like this: